Insight Meditation Sitting Group

 This drop-in class is open to those new to practice as well as those with an established mindfulness practice.

-The evening includes a 35 minute sit, a dharma talk, and discussion or interactive exercises.
+The evening includes a 30-minute sitting meditation, a dharma talk, and discussion or interactive exercises.

 DANA - The teachings of the Buddha are a priceless gift which are offered freely.
 No one is turned away for inability to pay.
 We invite you to consider dana, generosity, as part of our practice together, and to give what you can to support this dharma service.